 Airlines: British Airways, Korean Air, Southwest, United, Virgin Atlantic

 Hotels: Hyatt, Marriott, Priority Club, Ritz-Carlton

 Since United miles are some of the most valuable airline miles transferring UR points to United miles is the most valuable 1:1 transfer partner.
 Not that flying on United is anything to look forward to, but booking international business class awards flights with points on any of the Star Alliance partners gives you much more value.
 Some airlines you can enjoy first class travel on include Lufthansa, Turkish Airlines, Thai, Singapore Airlines.
 With 50,000 United miles you can book a one-way business class flight to Europe, or a round trip economy ticket.
 This is currently the best credit card offer to get United miles because the United Explorer card currently only offers 30,000 miles.
-Another reason I really like the sign-up bonuses for the Ink cards is that the points from the bonus are Chase’s Ultimate Reward points and more than likely will not be devalued.
+Another reason I really like the welcome bonuses for the Ink cards is that the points from the bonus are Chase's Ultimate Reward points and more than likely will not be devalued.
 You have much more protection keeping your points in a flexible point system like this where you can choose where to transfer your points to when you want to use them.
 This provides you with protection from airline and hotel devaluations, but also the flexibility to use the points how you want to.
-The sign-up bonus for these two cards is consistently one of the best offers available, plus you can earn 5X points on the first $50,000 spent annually at office supply stores, and on cellular phone, land line, internet, and cable TV service.
+The welcome bonus for these two cards is consistently one of the best offers available, plus you can earn 5X points on the first $50,000 spent annually at office supply stores, and on cellular phone, land line, internet, and cable TV service.